 Old Essmore Cottage - Ballinteskin, Carlingford lough: your private getaway

-A peaceful and picturesque holiday home set on the shores of Carlingford Lough and overlooking the Mountains of Mourne, just situated between the village of Omeath and the beautiful medieval village of Carlingford..
+A peaceful and picturesque holiday home set on the shores of Carlingford Lough and overlooking the Mountains of Mourne, just situated between the beautiful medieval village of Carlingford and Omeath..

 The villages are part of the Cooley Peninsula and set in the smallest county in Ireland, County Louth.
 With just little over an hours drive to Dublin or Belfast.
 Old Essmore Cottage makes this the perfect location for relaxation & discovery.

 Sleeping up to seven persons,( please note max 6 adults ) our three bedroom country self catering accommodation, located along the shore road, five minutes from the beautiful village of Carlingford and only two minutes to Omeath.
 Old Essmore Cottage offers all you need in a self catering accommodation with spacious rooms overlooking Carlingford lough and plenty of modern amenities to enhance your stay.

 We believe our cottage can offer you what you expect in luxury Holiday Homes in Ireland and is perfect for that Family Holiday, a special party occasion or Weekend Break.